TyrfingMjolnir/SelfSignedCert/README.md

 1) Disconnect computer from internet
 1) Insert SD card to computer
 1) Follow procedure below in full
-1) Copy only the required files from SD card to your computer
+1) Copy only the required files from SD card to your computer( you do not want private keys copied from the SD card unless you are required to use them )
 1) Sober house rules below
 1) Eject SD card and put in safe
 1) Reconnect your computer to the internet